Connecting A Thunder Laser To LightBurn Via USB

 • Windows Connecting A Thunder Laser To LightBurn Via Ethernet

-This article describes how to set up a direct connection to the machine which omits routers, hubs and switches that can add complexity and may not work even if you are able to ping the machine.
-If you are connecting your laser through a Router, then ...
+This article describes how to set up a direct connection to the machine which omits routers and switches If you are connecting your laser through a Router, then this article is not the one you need, please see this guide instead.
+There are multiple ...

 • Aurora Installing Lightburn (non-Pro)